thomasloven/lovelace-slider-entity-row/README.md

 - `max: <value>` - Set maximum value of slider
 - `step: <value>` - Set step size of slider
 - `attribute: <value>` - Select which attribute the slider should control
+- `brightness_percent: true` - Only for light domain.
+When `true` (the default) shows brightness as a percent in a range from 0% to 100%.
+When `false` shows brightness in the range 0 to 255.

 ```yaml
 type: entities